 Do you check Facebook every day?

-Do you turn to Facebook when you are feeling bored, down or overwhelmed?
+Is Facebook where you turn when you are feeling bored, down or overwhelmed?

 Do you often find yourself checking your account while working on something else?